DataDog/integrations-core/supervisord/README.md

 chmod=777
 ```

-If supervisor is running as root, make sure `chmod` is set so that non-root users (i.e. dd-agent) can read from it.
+If supervisor is running as root, make sure `chmod` is set so that non-root users (i.e. dd-agent) can read the socket.

 ---